19hours/sg-statutes/Acts/Parking Places Act.md

 (b) by leaving it at, or by sending it by prepaid registered post to, the body corporate’s or unincorporated association’s registered office or principal office in Singapore;

-(c) by sending it by fax to the fax number used at the body corporate’s or unincorporated association’s registered office or principal office in Singapore; or
+(c) by sending it by fax to the fax number used at the body corporate’s or unincorporated association’s registered office or principal office in Singapore;

+[Act 38 of 2018 wef 03/06/2019]

-(d) by sending it by email to the body corporate’s or unincorporated association’s email address.
+(d) by sending it by email to the body corporate’s or unincorporated association’s email address;

+[Act 38 of 2018 wef 03/06/2019]

+(e) by giving an electronic notice to the body corporate or unincorporated association by the body corporate’s or unincorporated association’s chosen means of notification, stating that the document is available and how the body corporate or unincorporated association (as the case may be) may use its chosen means of access to access the document’s contents; or

+[Act 38 of 2018 wef 03/06/2019]

+(f) by any other method authorised by the regulations for the service of documents of that kind if the body corporate or unincorporated association (as the case may be) consents (expressly or impliedly) to service of a document of that kind in that way.

+[Act 38 of 2018 wef 03/06/2019]

 (5) Service of a document on a person under this section takes effect —